nek7u/ClockMoe/README.md

 ### Install & Activate the skin
 - If you don't have Rainmeter installed, download and install the [Rainmeter](https://www.rainmeter.net/) application first.
 1. Double-click the downloaded ClockMoe_xxxx.rmskin and [Install].
-2. Click the Rainmeter icon at the Bottom-right of desktop.
+2. Click the Rainmeter icon at the bottom-right of desktop.
 3. [Manage Rainmeter] window > [Skins] tab
 4. Select the **ClockMoe\Digital\Skin.ini** and [Load]
 ### Usage